 About

 Nancy Nau Sullivan is an author, teacher, and former newspaper journalist.
 Her first book, The Last Cadillac: A Memoir, won two Eric Hoffer awards.
-The setting on Anna Maria Island was the inspiration for her first mystery, Saving Tuna Street, a finalist a Foreword Reviews for best mystery;it launched the Blanche Murninghan mystery series.
-Nancy taught English at a boys' prison in Florida, in Argentina, and for the Peace Corps in Mexico.
+The setting for the book on Anna Maria Island was the inspiration for her first mystery, Saving Tuna Street.
+It was a finalist at Foreword Reviews for best mystery and launched the Blanche Murninghan mystery series.
+Nancy taught English at a boys' prison in Florida, in Argentina, and in the Peace Corps in Mexico.
 Before the teaching career, she was a reporter and editor at newspapers throughout the Midwest.
-Nancy grew up near Chicago but now lives near the Gulf of Mexico.
-Find her at www.nancynausullivan.com.
+Nancy grew up near Chicago and now lives near the Gulf of Mexico.
+Find her at http://www.nancynausullivan.com.

 Featured Work